Wonderful service from start to finish.

 All of these areas are of course conditional on those involved being able to follow Covid-19 safety guidance.

 “This is excellent news following the announcement on Saturday, and we are delighted that the importance of continued movement in the housing market has been recognised by the Government, while they also take measures to reduce the number of coronavirus cases,” explains Sarah Brooks, Partner and Head of our Residential Property department.
-“The last few months have seen an uplift in the market as buyers seek to take advantage of the Stamp Duty Holiday, which is currently running until the end of March 2021, despite there being renewed calls for this to be extended.”
+“The last few months have seen an uplift in the market as buyers seek to take advantage of the Stamp Duty Holiday, which is currently running until the end of June 2021." (as confirmed in Rishi Sunak's Budget on 3rd March 2021).

 How can I move safely during lockdown?